 If you’ve been reading consistently to your child from a young age, it’s likely that you’ve already established a reading routine.
 Your child has a ton of words up their sleeve and they can easily recognize pictures and symbols.

-We’ll go over what to look for when buying books for your 3-year-old and share with you our top 11 picks of the best.
+We’ll go over what to look for when buying books for your 3-year-old and share with you our top 11 picks.

-Here’s our selection of the best books for 3-year-olds on the market.
+Here’s our selection of the best books for 3-year-olds.

 1. The Wonderful Things You Will Be